top of page

 Anglo-Catholicism

 Anglo-Catholicism is a school of thought within the Anglican Communion.
 Anglo-Catholic theology pays special regard to the teachings of the undivided church of the first seven councils and to the Caroline Divines of the Anglican Church of the 16th and 17th centuries.
 At the same time, believing that all truth is of God, we are open to truth wherever it is found.
 We place special emphasis on the importance of worship, the Eucharist and other Sacraments, the life of prayer and growth in personal holiness.
 Anglo-Catholic worship is rooted in the rich tradition of western catholicism.
 It uses the beauty of ceremony, vestments, color, incense, music, and architecture to engage the whole person and all five senses in the worship of God and to convey something of the transcendant holiness and glory of God.
-Although catholic worship and ritual was supressed in the English Church during the Reformation, it began its revival during the Oxford Movement of the 19th century.
+Although catholic worship and ritual was suppressed in the English Church during the Reformation, it began its revival in the 19th century during the Oxford Movement.

 Shrine of Christ the King